 Making an easy and simple navigation not only leads to greater user experience, but it makes it easier for search engine crawlers to track your site.
 Make sure that your menus are functional and easily understandable.
 Also, don’t forget to have internal links to every page on your site!
 It is advisable to avoid putting too many navigation options on a page.
 Too many navigation options lead to too many internal links.

 Today, mobile sales have already overtaken desktop sales.
 More than 67% of users claim that they are likely to purchase from mobile friendly websites.
 The increase in mobile usage and Google’s mobile friendly algorithm has even made mobile-friendly design the highest priority.
 Design a website which is both appealing to eyes, and at the same time responds to all sized devices.
 This is what’s known as ‘responsiveness’.
 In today’s age, it is unacceptable to design a website that is not responsive.

 It’s common for content to come last in the web design process, but that is a mistake.
 In SEO, content is king!
 Content is the new SEO these days.
 Now, you might have some ideas about how important content is.
 Having some knowledge on how content looks, and how it should be structured is crucial.
 Have someone put together a content management strategy, including how you will deal with meta-tags, headlines, body, and keywords.
 Be a better designer by spending some time getting familiar with copywriting.

-You may not have realized the important role an image plays.
+You may not have realised the important role an image plays.
 Images can generate tons of traffic from image-based search engines like Google Images, and can also affect an overall site loading.
-Here are few image optimization tips that you should really know:
+Here are few image optimisation tips that you should really know:

 Always add an alt-tag (alt=”this your alt tag”) to your image tag.
 An alt tag can preferably be a keyword you want that image to rank for.

 Make image files as small as possible.
-Tools like Image Optimizer are always at your service.
+Tools like Image Optimiser are always at your service.